zachweintraub/beep-boop/README.md

 2. Open the index.html file in your browser of choice.
 3. Enjoy!

+_Note: This site is also hosted at https://zachweintraub.github.io/beep-boop/_

 ## Known Bugs
 * No known bugs at this time.